1angad/pq/README.md

 1. Number Order
    - Assign the number to the item in the correct order.
 2. Item Order
-   - Order the items according to the step listed.
+   - Assign the item according to the number listed.

 ### Features
 1. Shuffle Questions